stolencatkarma/GenDungeonAsync/README.md

 1. Admin runs: /dungeontp Steve
 2. Admin is teleported to Steve's active dungeon
 3. Admin can help or observe the player
+4. Admin uses /dungeonleave to exit when done
 ```

 ## Permissions